Please ensure Javascript is enabled for purposes of website accessibility

 He was awarded Life Membership of Athletics Australia in 1997 and the Australian Sports Medal from the Australian Government in 2000.

 Anthony was a born and bred in Auckland before permanently relocating to the Gold Coast in 2019.
-Anthony is the Competitions Manager for Athletics Australia, with a highlight being his involvement with the LOC for the 2023 World Cross Country Championships in Bathurst.
+A highlight of his working career was his involvement with the LOC for the 2023 World Cross Country Championships in Bathurst.
 Anthony has always worked in sport since University with roles in athletics, school sport and rugby union – across competitions, development and team management which also included two years as a high school boarding master.

 Anthony has been involved in athletics since the age of 7 and still runs the occasional cross country race in Queensland.
 Anthony’s wife Lauren officiates in Technical while his dad regularly officiates in Auckland in vertical jumps.